-- i) a solicitor's letter confirming that completion has taken place on the purchase of a property; or - ii) a copy of the current rental agreement, signed by both the Tenants and the Landlords, showing the address of the property; or - iii) in the case of serving H.M.
-Forces personnel, an official letter confirming their date of posting from the MOD, FCO or CHQ.
+- i) a solicitor's letter confirming that completion has taken place on the purchase of a property; or - ii) a copy of the current rental agreement, signed by both the Tenants and the Landlords, showing the - iii) in the case of serving H.M.
+Forces personnel, an official letter confirming their date of posting from the MOD.
+FCO or CHQ.